About Me

 I'm a writer, teacher and freelance editor living in the Boston area.

-I earned my MFA in Creative Nonfiction from Emerson College, and since 2014 I've taught courses on creative writing at GrubStreet, a nonprofit writing center based in Boston.
-For 2022 and 2023, I led the 10-month memoir program for Pioneer Valley Writers’ Workshop, where I still teach workshops occasionally.
-I also teach online courses independently and do private consulting on manuscripts.
+I earned my MFA in Creative Nonfiction from Emerson College, and since 2014 I've taught courses on creative writing through GrubStreet, a nonprofit writing center based in Boston.
+For 2022 and 2023, I led the 10-month memoir program for Pioneer Valley Writers’ Workshop.
+I also do private consulting on manuscripts.

-I grew up in Pittsburgh, where I visit often, and still have a deep fondness for sandwiches that contain french fries, Penguins hockey called by Mike Lange, and the magical pronoun yinz.
+I grew up in Pittsburgh and still have a deep fondness for sandwiches that contain french fries, Penguins hockey and the magical pronoun yinz.

 In a former life, I worked at an artisanal bakery making pastries.
 My palms are less callused now and the honorable burn scars are fading, but I still like to make pies.